tournament-js/tiebreaker/README.md

     Stability: 1 - Experimental

+## NB DOCS OUTDATED
+WILL UNDERGO A LOT OF CHANGES SOON.

+This doc simply describes the problem from the groupstage perspective.

 ## Overview
 The `TieBreaker` class is a tournament type that slightly differs from all the others, in that it cannot be created from scratch, but rather from the results of a finished `GroupStage` only.
 To see why this tournament type is better to have than just a `limit` parameter for `GroupStage` consider the following.